 Answer: A databank of DNA profiles is being compiled of offenders in the state of Texas.
 This databank can be used to identify suspects in crimes where semen, blood, or other biological evidence is left by the perpetrator.
 Like fingerprints, body fluids left at a crime scene can positively identify assailants.
 By using the DNA databank, even criminal investigations with no suspects can be solved.
 The DNA database was mandated by House Bill 40, which went into effect September 1, 1995.
 The Program officially began on January 1, 1996, with the creation of the CODIS Section and the start of sample collections.
 The DPS CODIS program is part of the National CODIS Program.

-Answer: Initial training for the collection of DNA buccal swab samples will consist of the viewing of a DPS training video.
-The DNA buccal swab database card (LAB-13R) contains a certification that the collector has been properly trained in DNA buccal swab sample collection procedures.
-When the collector signs the card, they are certifying that they have watched the training video, read the instructions in the collection kit, and followed the instructions for the collection of the specimen.
+Answer: Initial training for the collection of DNA buccal swab samples will consist of the viewing of a DPS training video and/or review of instructions in collection kit.
+The DNA buccal swab database card contains a certification that the collector has been properly trained in DNA buccal swab sample collection procedures.
+When the collector signs the card, they are certifying that they have watched the training video and/or followed the instructions for the collection of the specimen.

 Answer: The law requires that eligible individuals give a sample.
 Each agency should develop a policy, in conjunction with their legal department, to determine to what extent the use of force should be employed as means of fulfilling their responsibility to enforce the law.

 Answer: Yes.
 The arresting officer does not have to directly take a DNA buccal swab sample.
 They must, however, cause the sample to be taken.
 The person taking the sample must have an official association with the responsible agency.
 Therefore, the sample may not be taken by a trustee, probationer, or volunteer.
-Any individual taking a buccal sample must be properly trained to do so by, at a minimum, watching the DPS training video.
+Any individual taking a buccal sample must be properly trained to do so by, at a minimum, reading the collection instructions.
 The officer or a representative of his/her agency, who has responsibility for the offender, shall supervise the sample collection.

 Answer: A DNA database sample is not evidence.
 Therefore, the only chain of custody involved in taking a sample is that the individual taking the sample should open each kit one at a time and date and seal the kit before the next sample is opened.
 The kit is then simply put in the mail as soon as possible.

 Answer: The agency may first check the offender’s computerized criminal history.
-A "Y" in the DNA field means that a sample has been received, accepted, and profiled.
-While "N" means a sample has not been profiled, however, a sample may have still been received.
-You can then make a request to the CODIS Lab for verification of receipt.
+A "Y" in the DNA field means that a sample has been received and accepted.
+While "N" means a sample has not been profiled, a sample may have still been received.
+You can make a request to the CODIS Lab for verification of receipt and/or completion of testing.
 The request must be made by a representative of a criminal justice agency and faxed to the DPS CODIS Lab (512- 424-2386) on the agency's letterhead.
 Please include the offender's name, SID number, and date of birth when making the request.
-The information requested will be faxed back to the agency
+The information requested will be faxed or emailed back to the agency

-Answer: DNA profiles from a private laboratory can not be entered into the CODIS database.
-In order to get a case entered into CODIS, the evidence must be submitted to a CODIS participating laboratory.
-The DPS has eight regional crime labs who have CODIS capabilities (Austin, Corpus Christi, El Paso, Garland, Houston, Lubbock, Waco, and Weslaco) and there are seven agencies outside DPS who have CODIS capabilities (Austin Police Department, Bexar County Criminal Investigations Laboratory, Harris County Institute of Forensic Sciences, Houston Police Department, Southwestern Institute of Forensic Sciences-Dallas, University North Texas Health Science Center-Fort Worth, and Tarrant County Medical Examiner's Office).
-DNA profiles analyzed by a CODIS participating laboratory are entered into the state and national databases.
-A DNA profile from any lab (public or private) can be searched against the convicted offender database by faxing the profile to the CODIS state administrator.
-Faxed profiles are searched against the state but not the national database.
-Contact the DPS CODIS Laboratory to determine the correct format for submitting a DNA search request.
+Answer: In order to get a case entered into CODIS, the evidence or data must be submitted to a CODIS participating laboratory.
+The DPS has nine regional crime labs who have CODIS capabilities (Austin, Corpus Christi, El Paso, Garland, Houston, Laredo, Lubbock, Waco, and Weslaco) and there are eight agencies outside DPS who have CODIS capabilities (Austin Police Department, Bexar County Criminal Investigations Laboratory, Fort Worth Police Department, Harris County Institute of Forensic Sciences, Houston Forensic Science Center, Southwestern Institute of Forensic Sciences-Dallas, University North Texas Health Science Center-Fort Worth, and Tarrant County Medical Examiner's Office).
+Eligible DNA profiles analyzed by a CODIS participating laboratory are entered into the state and national databases.